Cameroon anglophone separatist leader gets life sentence

 In January 2018, Ayuk Tabe was arrested with 46 other separatists in the Nigerian capital Abuja.

-They were then handed over to Cameroon - a move that was ruled illegal by a Nigerian court in March this year.
+They were then handed over to Cameroon, and the trial of Ayuk Tabe and the nine others began in late December.
+In March this year, the extradition was ruled illegal by a Nigerian court.

 In late May, Ayuk Tabe said he was willing to take part in talks with the government, provided this took place abroad and the government released all people who had been detained since the start of the anglophone crisis.